Audrey-chenxi/CASA_Dissertation_Chenxi-Zhao/Code./readme.md

-All the codes in the paper are here.
+All the codes in the dissertation are here.

 I used python to perform linear regression, regression tree and random forest.
 And using R to make some maps.
 Some other maps are made using GIS, so there is no code